Join our Undergraduate Open Days

 • Clinical Core 4: medicine and surgery, obstetrics and gynaecology, paediatrics, general practice - 110 credits

-• Ethics and Law in Clinical Practice: based on a case you have seen which raised ethical or legal difficulties - 10 credits
+• Ethics and Law in Clinical Practice: A Reflective Case Study - 10 credits

 • Immediate Life Support - Non-credit bearing